wordpress-mobile/release-toolkit-gutenberg-mobile/cli/Releasing.md

 1. If necessary create new patch version branches `release/X.Y.1` in WPiOS and WPAndroid.

-Rest should be same the as Betafix
+The rest should be same the as Betafix.

 ### Release checklist template differences